dgottschalk03/dsci_550_a1/README.md

     - wrote README.md
     - organized github and directories
 - Wrote [cluster workflow functions](dsci_550_a1/clusterWorkflow.py) [helper functions](dsci_550_a1/clusterHelper.py) used by group to perform clustering
+- Wrote [report](plotlyVisualizationReport.md) on Plotly visualization of haunted places.

 **km**